benwr/origin_check/README.md

 You likely also want to set `X-Frame-Options: DENY` for your site by default, to prevent clickjacking, which is a distinct but related problem to CSRF.
-A minimal Tower middleware layer for mitigating CSRF attacks.